yihanecon/yihan.github.io/content/authors/admin/_index.md

 ---
 ## About Me

-I am an associate professor at the [School of Applied Economics at Renmin University of China](http://ae.ruc.edu.cn/).
+I am an assistant professor at the [School of Applied Economics at Renmin University of China](http://ae.ruc.edu.cn/).
 My research interests are Development Economics and Behavioral Economics.
 Welcome to contact me.
 My email is yihanecon@ruc.edu.cn.